Taddioz/DataStructuresSUToddPieper/DataStructuresSU/README.md

 Lab note - Labs were mostly introductory assignments typically given out on a friday and due the following Monday, often times were expanded upon during class and inn the corresponding assignment with the same number

 Assignment note - Assignments were typically the bigger works, typically given a 7-10 days to submit.
-Often associated with the lab of the same nummber, doing well on the lab meant you would have a good understanding going into the assignment,
+Often associated with the lab of the same number, doing well on the lab meant you would have a good understanding going into the assignment,

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------